Table of Contents Show

 When To Tip: The HolidaysWhen To Tip: The Holidays

 December is right around the corner, so it’s a good time to start allocating how much you’re going to be spending on family, friends — and your doormen.

 Most buildings will send out a holiday card around Thanksgiving, wishing you a happy holiday and a happy New Year.
-The card will be signed with all the names of the buildings staff, signaling these are the people it’s appropriate to tip.
-Depending on the size of your building, this will probably have the name of your super, the doormen and doorwomen, bellhops, and any handymen.
+The card will be signed with all the building staff’s names, signaling these are the people it’s appropriate to tip.
+Depending on your building’s size, this will probably have the name of your super, the doormen and doorwomen, bellhops, and any handymen.

 You should be prepared to tip anywhere from five to 12 people, again depending on your building’s size.

 How Much To Tip Building Staff During The Holidays?How Much To Tip Building Staff During The Holidays?

 While the building staff receives their salary from the building’s funds, which ultimately you pay for as a shareholder, it’s important to remember that tipping is about rewarding service and, to some extent, placing a small guarantee on excellent future service.
 Keep in mind that if your doormen are unionized, they likely only earn about $50,000 a year.
 The staff has also grown accustomed to tips being a part of their annual income and expects it.

 - How large is your building?

 - How long have you lived there?

 - Is the staff member you’re thinking of tipping a senior member?

 - How excellent has this staff member service been to you?

 Next, think about how long you’ve lived there.
 If you moved into the building in October, and now it’s Christmas time, you should adjust your tipping to how long you’ve been there.
 The staff has only provided so much service to this point.
 You could also consider giving a great bottle of whiskey.
 If you are brand new to the building, perhaps something from the neighborhood.
-On the contrary, if you’ve been in your building 20 years, you’ve probably built a relationship with your doormen and should be rewarded.
+On the contrary, if you’ve been in your building for 20 years, you’ve probably built a relationship with your doormen and should be rewarded.